matyalatte/Texconv-Custom-DLL/docs/README.md

 See here if you want to know how to use texconv.
 [Usage](./Usage.md)

-## How to Build
+## Building

 ### Windows

 There is a document for Windows users.
 [Building Workflow for Windows](./Build-on-Windows.md)

-It only supports Visual Studio 2022, but you can see [the batch files](../batch_files/) to find a way to build it with your environment.
+> [!warning]
+> Currently, we only supports Visual Studio 2022 and MSVC.
+> Other toolchains may require additional effort to resolve issues.

 ### Linux and Mac

 There is a document for Linux and Mac users.
 [Building Workflow for Linux and MacOS](./Build-on-Unix.md)
-And you can see [the shell scripts](../shell_scripts/) to understand the workflow.

 ### Docker